opentofu/vscode-opentofu/README.md

 ## Requirements

-The OpenTofu VS Code extension bundles the [Terraform Language Server](https://github.com/hashicorp/terraform-ls) and is a self-contained install.
+The OpenTofu VS Code extension bundles the [OpenTofu Language Server](https://github.com/opentofu/tofu-ls) and is a self-contained install.

 The extension does require the following to be installed before use: